hguan6/Federated-Face-Recognition/README.md

 # Federated-Facial-Recognition
-A project to recognize 10k US faces in federated learning setting
+A project to recognize 10k US faces in a federated learning setting